blakevanlan/jobQ/README.md

    // ...
 });
 ```
-Above is a very contrived example but is meant to highlight the flexibility of the lock.
+The above example is meant to highlight the flexibility of the lock.
 Many times it is useful to embed information in the lock to keep it from being overly broad (and blocking too many jobs without reason).

 # Processing

 jobQ is built primary to be used on a environment such as Heroku where scaling is as easy as spinning up additional processes.
-Because of this, a worker is not multithreaded and only hands a single job at a time.
+Because of this, a Worker is not multithreaded and only hands a single job at a time.

-Processes jobs is simple to set up with jobQ.
+Processing jobs is simple to set up.
 Similar to the queue, it begins with initializing an instance of the Worker object.
 The same conviency method exists for creating a Worker with a redis URL.

 ```javascript
 var jobQ = require('job-q');